 When we’re afraid that failure could be lurking behind our next step, it can cause us paralysis by analysis as we try and figure out how to avoid it.
 The best way to combat indecision is to follow your internal guidance system as closely as possible.
 Inspired action is the best antidote to your fear of failure as you’ll know that you’re being guided along by a purpose greater than you.

 As I’ve said, the best way to overcome a fear of failure is to be fully aligned with your intuition and take inspired action.
 Your soul will always lead you to success, even if failure is required first to teach you the lessons that you’ll need to get there.
-If you’re struggling to connect with your intuition and are being held back too often by your fear of failure, check back here again for my new spiritual coaching tools which will be available from the start of 2020!
+If you’re struggling to connect with your intuition and are being held back too often by your fear of failure, see my current coaching programs for how we can work together to overcome it.

 There is nothing that can hold you back when you have a purpose greater than you…